RockefellerArchiveCenter/processing-manual/processing.md

 <div class="docs-example">
   <p>Flat files that will benefit from long-term flat or oversized storage (drawers, cabinets, rolled canisters) such as architectural drawings, blueprints, maps, plans, and posters.</p>
-  <p>Ephemera, memorabilia, realia, and three dimensional objects.</p>
+  <p>Ephemera, memorabilia, realia, and three-dimensional objects.</p>
   <p>Photographic albums or large volumes of still images, and/or scrapbooks.</p>
   <p>Microforms (microfilm, microfiche, microform cards, or associated cartridges)</p>
 </div>